-Then my interviewer gave their feedback, matching my own self-reflections, but building on them with insights that you simply miss when self-assessing.
+Then my interviewer gave their feedback, matching my own self-reflections but building on them with insights that you simply miss when assessing yourself.

-We then jumped into Allego.
-We looked at my Talk vs. Listening time, keywords used on the call, number of switches (how often the conversation goes back and forth), and listened back to a couple of key sections.
+We then went back into Allego.
+We looked at my Talk vs. Listening time, keywords used during the sales role play, the number of switches (how often the conversation goes back and forth between people), and listened back to a couple of key sections.

-My interviewer advised me how I could position a couple of key areas of my call better (you don’t want to give too many actionable points all at once – they lose their impact)… and we went again.
+My interviewer advised me how I could position a couple of key areas of my call better (you don’t want to give too many actionable points all at once – they lose their impact), and I did another role play scenario.

-Back into the room next door I went, reminded myself of the key changes I needed to make, loaded up the dialler, and we tried again!.
+Back into the room next door I went.
+I reminded myself of the key changes I needed to make, I loaded up the dialler, and I tried the sales role play again.
 This time, the call felt much more natural.

 The improvements in my call were immediately noticeable, which is a great feeling!

-We went back through the same questions again, this time focusing more on what it had been noticed I had worked on.
-We discussed the difference in calls.
-Then jumped back into Allego to look at my insights––my Speaking vs. Listening ratio had dropped, my call had many more switches and I’d stopped saying the word ‘cool’ (thank goodness).
+I went back through the same questions again.
+This time it focused more on what it noticed I had worked on.
+The interviewer and I discussed the difference in calls.
+Then we went back into Allego to look at my insights.
+My Speaking vs. Listening ratio had dropped, my call had many more switches, and I’d stopped saying the word ‘cool’ (thank goodness).

-This is such a great exercise to do during an interview for both the candidate and the employer.
-I personally left feeling I understood how I would be managed and coached in the role, I understood the supportive ‘safe’ coaching environment I would be joining, and felt ultimately this was a place for me to really develop my sales skills.
+The sales role play a great exercise to do during a job interview for both the candidate and the employer.
+I personally left feeling I understood how I would be managed and coached in the role.
+I also understood the supportive ‘safe’ coaching environment I would be joining.
+And I felt ultimately this was a place for me to really develop my sales skills.

-For my interviewer, they had proof that under pressure I could perform and accept constructive criticism and feedback, understand it, and immediately take action on it.
-In other words, I’m open to coaching.
+For my interviewer, the sales role play exercises provided proof that under pressure, I could perform and accept constructive criticism and feedback, understand it, and immediately take action on it.
+In other words, I’m open to sales coaching.

-I’m not sure you can get this level of confidence in your insights in your new hire without using role play in your sales interview.
+I’m not sure you can get this level of confidence without using sales role play exercises as par of the sales interview.

 Download The Complete Guide to Conversation Intelligence to learn how Conversation Intelligence can help improve sales coaching, content, and training.